There is a plethora of fun things to do in Nassau, the capital of The Bahamas and the biggest city in the country.

 31 – Ride around with a bike tour

-During a four-hour Dowtown adventure, peddle to iconic landmarks and places of interest in the area, like the Queen’s Staircase, the Water Tower, Fort Fincastle, Graycliff Chocolatier, John Watling’s Distillery, the National Art Gallery of The Bahamas and more!
+During a four-hour Downtown adventure, peddle to iconic landmarks and places of interest in the area, like the Queen’s Staircase, the Water Tower, Fort Fincastle, Graycliff Chocolatier, John Watling’s Distillery, the National Art Gallery of The Bahamas and more!

 Or, pick a history-focused bike tour and cruise to the city’s most important historical monuments.